EE5109-Control-Locomotion-Navigation/OpenCV_depth_cam/README.md

    - If no QR code is detected, keep the object in the scanning area for re-evaluation.

 4. **Robot Arm Control:**
-   - Utilize the WLKATA API (https://github.com/EE5109-Control-Locomotion-Navigation/mirobot_ros2) to command the robot arm to grasp, move, and release the objects accurately.
+   - Use the wlkata_controller.py code to command the robot arm to grasp, move, and release the objects accurately.
    - Ensure smooth movements and avoid collisions.

 5. **Testing and Demonstration:**